-Staff Treats – what’s that I hear you say – it is basically an online website and now a lovely app that employers pay for each employee and they can access discounts online and in store.
-Discounts range from grocery shopping to cinema vouchers, free coffee or 2-4-1 of high street chain restaurants – and it is cheaper than you think!
+Staff Treats is a website and app whereby (with your help) employees can access discounts online and in-store.
+Discounts range from grocery shopping to cinema vouchers, free coffee or 2-4-1 meals in High Street chain restaurants – and it is cheaper than you think!

-So an example if your employee spends £40 a week on shopping that’s £2080 a year.
-If you save 4% on that is £83.20 that’s two free shopping weeks a year or some new shoes!
+So, as an example, if your employee spends £40 a week on shopping that equates to £2080 a year.
+Staff Treats will save your employee 4%, or £83.20.
+That’s two whole free shopping weeks a year or some new shoes!
 You would pay less than that discount per employee per year.

 When it comes to additional benefits, what kind of alternative ideas would float your team’s boat?
-Is it a drink at the pub on a Friday or a treat every so often – did I mention cake earlier?
-No business is the same and there is no cookie cutter method of deciding what benefits will suit your team best.
-Ask them.
-I know that is a shocking thought but would they prefer you to give some extra holiday or invest in a perk like Perkbox
+Is it a drink at the pub on a Friday or a treat every so often?
+No business is the same; there is no cookie-cutter method of deciding what benefits will suit your team best.
+So ask them!
+I know that is a shocking thought but would they prefer you to give some extra holiday or invest in a perk like Perkbox.

-Ensuring your team is as best as they can be and developing their talent is what they want.
-Spending time with them and increasing their skills costs you your time but not necessarily cold hard cash.
-Not all training has to be sat in a classroom and is a huge benefit to an employee.
-An employee may prefer you spending some money on enhancing their skills and there is still funding available.
+Ensuring they are the best they can be, while also nurturing their talent, could interest your team.
+Spending time with them and increasing their skills may cost you your time, but not necessarily cold hard cash.
+Not all training has to be sitting in a classroom, and it can be a massive benefit to an employee.
+An employee may prefer you spending some money on enhancing their skills, and there is still funding available.

 Review your benefits every year or two.
-Times change, employees come and go, fads and fashions change and what people want changes, don’t get complacent.
+Times change, employees come and go, fads and fashions change and what people want changes; so don’t get complacent!

-Don’t forget to budget for all the costs – including the cake as it all adds up.
-If you do something one year then employees will expect it the next.
+Don’t forget to budget for all the costs as it all adds up.
+If you do something one year, then employees will expect it the next.
 On a similar note, if you provide new benefits for one of your team, other employees may expect the same treatment.